currovallejo/Lot-Streaming-Job-Shop-Scheduling-Genetic-Algorithm/README.md

 - genetic_operators.py | cross-over and mutation operators
 - genetic_algorithm.py | genetic algorithm and main script
 - plot.py | plotting of Gantt chart with plotly express timeline
+- *name_OOP.py files decrease GA performance, therefore are not taken into account*
 ![alt text](image.png)
 |:--:|
 | *Architecture of the Program. main.py not implemented, used instead main() in genetic_algorithm.py* |